How to Fix AMD Radeon Software Won’t Open?

 Opening Device Manager

-3. Right-click the graphics driver, and click Properties.
+3. Right-click the graphics driver and select Properties.

 Navigating to graphics driver properties